Shyam2526/M2_CAR_MONITORING/5_Report/README.md

 * LEDs are “directional” light sources, which means they emit light in a specific direction, unlike incandescent and CFL, which emit light and heat in all directions.
 That means LEDs are able to use light and energy more efficiently in a multitude of applications.
 ## WORKING
 * This project is mainly based on monitoring of the vehile, which includes cars, trucks, lorry,etc.
-* Main component of any vehicle is Engine, In this project the temperature of the engine is monitored using poteniometer insteat of DHT22.
+* Main component of any vehicle is Engine, In this project the temperature of the engine is monitored using potentiometer insteat of DHT22.
 * The temperature is continously monitored by the sensor to gives constant signal to the user.
 * If the temperature of the Car Engine is below 20 degree, LED 1 will glow.
 * Similarly, if the temperature of the Car Engine is below 50 and above 20 degree, LED 2 will glow.